 Welcome to my website!
-I am an associate professor of economics and graduate
+I am an associate professor of economics CSULB.
+I received

 natural resource and environmental economics and applied microeconomics.
 I